deleeuwj1/CS1XA3/README.md

     5. Performs a variety of other functionalities.

 ## Assign2
-  - This folder will contain the code for Assignment 2.
+  - This directory will contain the code for Assignment 2.

 ## Assign3
-  - This folder will contain the code for Assignment 3.
+  - This directory will contain the code for Assignment 3.

 ## Labs
-  - This folder contains subfolders for each of the marked labs.
+  - This directory contains subdirectories for each of the marked labs.
-     - These contain encrypted files with answers the in-class labs.
+     - These contain encrypted files with answers for the in-class labs.